As populations in Australia and around the world grow, so too does the demand for sustainable sources of seafood.

 The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) publish an annual report on Australia’s fisheries and aquaculture statistics.
 The reports contain data on the volume and value of production from state, territory and Commonwealth commercial fisheries (both wild catch and aquaculture).
 These reports, along with many others, can be found on the ABARES publications webpage.

-The top five aquaculture species groups, in order of production value, are: salmonids, tuna, edible oysters, pearl oysters and prawns.
+The top five aquaculture species groups, in order of production value, are: salmonids, tuna, oysters, prawns and barramundi.

-Other species groups grown in Australia include: abalone, freshwater finfish (such as barramundi, Murray cod, silver perch), brackish water or marine finfish (such as barramundi, snapper, yellowtail kingfish, mulloway, groupers), mussels, ornamental fish, marine sponges, mud crab and sea cucumber.
+Other species groups grown in Australia include: abalone, freshwater finfish (such as Murray cod, silver perch), brackish water or marine finfish (such as snapper, yellowtail kingfish, mulloway, groupers), mussels, ornamental fish, marine sponges, mud crab, seaweed and sea cucumber.

 Rules and regulations